 Applying for a Liquor License

 The application process to apply for a liquor license can be extensive.
-If you have any previous criminal record you may have to submit a letter explaining the situation.
+If you have any previous criminal record you may be required to submit a letter explaining the situation.
 Towns or states can refuse a liquor license because of past conduct.
-Typically a license application must first be approved by a town council and the public is allowed to attend meetings to discuss the application, and their opinions are recorded and considered in decisions to approve restaurant liquor licenses.
+Typically a license application must first be approved by a town council.
+The public is allowed to attend meetings to discuss the application, and their opinions are recorded and considered in decisions to approve restaurant liquor licenses.
 Upon approval, the application moves on to the state for approval (and another big fat processing fee).

-Once you have your restaurant liquor license and are ready to open, it is a good idea to send your wait staff to a TIPS training course, which will teach them how to serve alcohol responsibly and how to deal with drunk customers.
+Once you have your restaurant liquor license and are ready to open, it's a good idea to send your waitstaff to a TIPS training course, which will teach them how to serve alcohol responsibly and how to deal with drunk customers.
 Any violations or mishaps could result in a license suspension, which could significantly hurt your sales and require you to go through the cumbersome process of applying all over again.
 With liquor licenses, it pays off to be thorough, careful, and well-informed.